framps/raspiBackupDoc/en/src/installer.md

 *raspiBackup* offers two different ways to store backup versions to keep backup versions:

-1. a *maximum number of backups* that is kept for each backup type (option -k).
+1. A *maximum number of backups* that is kept for each backup type (option -k).
-   In the configuration file, the number of backups can be defined for each backup type (option can be defined for each backup type (option --keep\<type\>).
+   In the configuration file, the number of backups can be defined for each backup type (option --keep\<type\>).
    If the number is exceeded, the oldest backup is deleted.

-1. use of the *intelligent backup strategy*.
-Backups are created according to a specific rule of the last days, weeks, months and years.
+1. Use of the *intelligent backup strategy*.
+Backups are created according to a specific rule which defines the number of days, weeks, months and years a backup should be kept.
 Older backups are deleted in each case.
 In the installer, the number of backups to be kept is defined with 4 numbers.
 The default is `7 4 12 3`.